Can You Die From Dementia?

 Treatment options and support

 The appropriate course of treatment for dementia generally depends on the cause of dementia and the individual.
 However, many may find that there are a range of treatment options that can be made available to support their individual needs.
-Some of these can include therapies, lifestyle changes, and medications that can help manage symptoms.
+Dementia care may include therapies, lifestyle changes, and medications that can help manage symptoms.

 Caregivers and loved ones of individuals living with dementia often can enjoy a range of available support options.
 For instance, you may find it helpful to connect with others going through a similar experience through a local or virtual support group.